MasonChinkin/availableFlatSurface/README.md

 ### Styling: Attention to Detail!

 This project sought to closely replicate the design of OpenTable.
-At times (see below), one could argue AvailableFlatSurface has a more aesthetically pleasing arrangement of elements.
+At times (see below), one could argue that AvailableFlatSurface has a more even, aesthetically pleasing arrangement of elements.

 AvailableFlatSurface            |  OpenTable
 :-------------------------:|:-------------------------: